Towards Practical Multi-label Causal Discovery in High-Dimensional Event Sequences via One-Shot Graph Aggregation: Ablations

 \subsection{Sampling Number}

-We experimented with different numbers of \(n\) for the sampling method across different averaging (micro, macro, weighted), Fig. \ref{abl:number_sampling}.
-We performed 8 different runs and reported the average, standard deviation and elapsed time.
-We can say that generally, sampling with a bigger \(N\) tends to decrease the standard deviation and give more reliable Markov Boundary estimation.
-Moreover, as we process more samples, the model is gradually improving at a logarithmic growth until it converges to a final score.
+We tested different values of \(N\) for the sampling method across averaging methods (micro, macro, weighted), as shown in Fig. \ref{abl:number_sampling}.
+We performed eight different runs and reported the average, standard deviation, and elapsed time.
+In general, sampling with a larger \(N\) tends to reduce the standard deviation and yield more reliable Markov Boundary estimates.
+Moreover, as we process more samples, the model gradually improves, following a logarithmic growth pattern until it converges to a final score.
 We also verify that our time complexity is linear with the number of samples \(N\).
-Based on these results, we choose generally \(N=68 \) as the number of samples.
+Based on these results, we generally select \(N=68\) as the sample size.